Baby it’s cold outside! Brrrr! …And pups love the snow!

 Congratulations to our “Cold Nose, Warm Heart” Winter Facebook Photo Contest Winner, “Nelly”!
 Two-year old Nelly received an impressive 217 Facebook Likes and 32 Shares!

-Please consider giving a pet in need a second chance at life this PAWliday by dropping a new or gently used pet supply into one of Bark-A-Bout’s “PAWS IN NEED” donation bins located throughout Macomb and Oakland County!
+Please consider giving a pet in need a second chance at life this PAWliday by dropping a new or gently used pet supply into Bark-A-Bout’s “PAWS IN NEED” donation bin throughout January!
 Or, make a life-saving monetary donation at Bark-A-Bout or on our GoFundMe Page!
 All donations benefit “Michigan Animal Adoption Network” of Metro Detroit!

 The Michigan Animal Adoption Network is a non-profit rescue based out of Oakland County, Michigan that dedicates their efforts primarily in city of Pontiac.
 “MAAN” is comprised of volunteers who generously distribute life-saving pet supplies and education by going door-to-door.
 MAAN volunteers are happy to donate pet care supplies to caring pet owners who could use a helping paw.
 All pets receiving donations are required to be spayed and neutered.
 When owners can’t afford the procedure, MAAN steps in and provides the procedure free of charge.
 All donations are gathered from generous donations from pet lovers like you!

 Thank you for helping animals in need receive a second chance at life.
 Together we can make a difference within our commUNITY this Christmas!!